kojix2/chatgpt-cli/README.md

 - `%debug`: Toggle debug mode
 - `%help`: Show the help

-Note that for `%config`, `%data`, and other commands that launch an editor, the editor used can be set by the `EDITOR` environment variable.
-The default editor is `vim`.
+Note that for `%config`, `%data`, and other commands launch an editor.
+The editor used can be set by the `EDITOR` environment variable.

-The tool is under development, and the magic commands are still being improved.
+Note that the tool is still being improved and the behavior of the magic commands will continue to change.

 ### Executing System Commands